fenago/tableau-intermediate/lab-guides/md/Lab_11.md

 Forecasting on a dataset with outliers
 ---------------------------------------------------------

-In this recipe, we are going to learn how to deal with outliers.
+In this lab, we are going to learn how to deal with outliers.
 Outliers are data points that are very unusual, atypical, and deviate from the trend present in the majority of the dataset.
 Outliers can be dangerous if not dealt with appropriately